pydicom/pynetdicom/docs/user/association_requesting.rst

 :meth:`~ssl.SSLContext.wrap_socket`.

-Outcomes of an Association Request ..................................
+Outcomes of an association request ..................................
 There are four potential outcomes of an association request: acceptance and establishment, association rejection, association abort or a connection